At Money Advice Plus we think your views are important to make what we do, our services, more responsive to your needs, what you want from us.

 We also value your feedback as a way to assess what impact our work has on people we support and help.

 Promoting client participation is very important for Money Advice Plus, and it is closely aligned with our values:

 Currently we use different avenues to evaluate what we do and to get feedback:

 We collate findings from survey and questionnaire into reports.
 To see our most recent report, 2018 click here

 We also organise interviews with our clients, face to face or over the phone.

 If you currently are a client with us, that is we are supporting you:

-You can tell us what you think about what we do by filling a short anonymous survey (link to be added)
+You can tell us what you think about what we do by filling this short anonymous survey https://www.surveymonkey.co.uk/r/JR2B9RC

 Or you could chose to be interviewed, anonymously if you prefer, and lets us know your experience of receiving support from us.
 Our participation co-ordinator can arrange to meet you here, in our offices or can come to you